- Books, Literature, and Writing»

 Create Your Own Book Cover Using the CreateSpace Style Choices

-I have to admit that I tried several times before I was even somewhat satisfied, and I may actually create an improved one in the near future.
+I have to admit I tried several times before I was even somewhat satisfied, and I may actually create improved ones in the near future.
 However, for my first book, I took a photograph from Morguefile.com, used Microsoft Paint to resize it to meet the CreateSpace and Kindle specifications, and added the title and author to the bottom.
 It wasn't perfect, but I thought it was preferable to a plain book cover.

-Since this time, I have created the book covers for all six of my Amazon books, which you can see in the photo at the top of this page.
+Since this time, I have created book covers for all six of my Amazon books, several of which you can see in the photo at the top of this page.
 I even revised the first cover I had created and changed the design to one I liked better.
 I found that was easy to do.
 Once I created and downloaded a new cover, the old one disappeared.